LeviSousa/MyNotes/javascript/just_javascript/just_javascript.md

 // This will log 'function', as expected
 ```

+Note that invoking `typeof(null)` will return "object" instead of the expected "null".
+That is due to an [old bug in Javascript](https://stackoverflow.com/questions/18808226/why-is-typeof-null-object).

 There are no other fundamental value types, besides the nine listed above.
 Arrays are objects, as are dates and regular expressions, for instance.

 A common misconception in Javascript is that *"everything is an object"*.
 But that is not true, although it may seem like it.
 When `"hi".toUpperCase()` is invoked, `"hi"` is not an object.
 Rather, javascript creates a wrapper object around it and then discards it.